-About how you can pick up vibes from a place you’ve never been to before, and feel it’s a good or a bad place.
-This could be to do with the structure of a building, from a dark history of the area you’ve intuited... all sorts of things.
+You can pick up low or high vibes from a place you’ve never been to before, and feel it’s essentially a bad or good place.
+This could be to do with the structure of a building, or from a dark history of the area you’ve intuited.

 The best way to do a bit of psychogeography is simply to take an unplanned amble through your local area, soaking it in with no expectations.
 This is called going on a derive, or urban drifting.
 Let yourself be delighted by something new!
 Get to know a place in a different way than you did before.
 Allow yourself to take a ‘wrong’ turn or two.

-So if you go on a derive – that is, a gentle walk with the aim to discover something new about your area – try to find patterns where there aren’t any. look out for graffiti, words on shop-signs and posters.
+If you go on a derive – that is, a gentle walk with the aim to discover something new about your area – try to find patterns where there aren’t any. look out for graffiti, words on shop-signs and posters.
 Talk to local people, and take plenty of photos.
 You could even try lomography, or the art of taking photos with a little toy camera which may not even have a viewfinder to frame what you see.
 It’s photography with intuition and spontaneity at its core, perfectly suited to a psychogeographical derive.
 The lomo motto?
 “Don’t Think.
 Just Shoot.”

 Why take up an interest in psychogeography?
 Well, there are lots of reasons.
 You can do it on your own, you don’t have to join a group.
 You can’t be wrong – the worst that might happen is you might change your mind.
 And it’s important – how you behave every day shapes you.
 If you switch off and become a robot on your way to work or school like everyone else seems to, you’re wasting your day.
 Why not take a deep look around you instead?